gem5bootcamp/lps2024/slides/05-Other-simulators/01-sst.md

 ## To have an gem5 component, we must first build gem5

-To use gem5 as a "component" in SST, you need to build it as a library so it can by incorporated in into a CPP-based wrapper that allows for communication between SST and gem5. d
+To use gem5 as a "component" in SST, you need to build it as a library so it can by incorporated in into a CPP-based wrapper.

 To compile gem5 as a library we first use `defconfig` to define the build: